Sparse Covariance Neural Networks: Numerical Results

+\textbf{Results -- (\textbf{O3}).} From \Cref{fig:realworld}, we see that the S-VNNs decrease substantially the computation time and improve the downstream performance compared with the VNN.
+The time improvements are evident on ADNI2 and especially the larger MHEALTH and Realdisp for most S-VNNs.
+On ADNI1, given its small size, the computation time is overall low for all models (if compared, for example, with ADNI2), and the impact of sparsification is less significant.
+Moreover, the larger computational time of Sthr compared to other models is due to its best hyperparameter configuration, which contains S-VNNs with 2 or 3 layers and order $K=3$, as opposed to the 1 layer and $K=1$ of the best configurations of other models.
+The Sthr with the same parameters of VNN has a computation time of $0.68\pm0.03$ (faster than VNN).

-\textbf{Results -- (\textbf{O3}).} From \Cref{fig:realworld}, we see that the S-VNNs improve substantially on the computation time and increase the accuracy w.r.t. the nominal VNN.
-This is particularly emphasized for Epilepsy, CNI, and MHEALTH, where most S-VNNs perform better than dense VNN, likely because the sample covariance matrices in these datasets contain spurious correlations.
-On Realdisp, the accuracy improvement is smaller, indicating that in this dataset most correlations carry useful information to solve the task.
-Both for thresholding and RCV, changing the value of the threshold or $p$ does not lead to large changes in accuracy, meaning that the majority of covariance values are not relevant for performance, while it affects the time efficiency of the model by increasing sparsity.
-Finally, on 3 out of 4 datasets, stochastic sparsification achieves a slightly superior performance than deterministic thresholding, likely due to the regularization effect of different realizations of a sparsified covariance over different runs in a form akin to dropout-like techniques~\citep{papp2021dropgnn,Rong2020DropEdge}.
+In terms of downstream performance, the best MAE and accuracy are always obtained by S-VNNs, indicating that dense covariances contain spurious correlations that are detrimental for performance, or that the regularization introduced by stochastic sparsification helps learn a more robust and effective model.
+This is particularly evident on ADNI2, where several sparse variants outperform VNN.
+For S-VNNs with both thresholding and RCV, changing the value of the threshold or the desired mean $p$ does not lead to large changes in accuracy, meaning that the majority of covariance values are not relevant for performance, while it affects the time efficiency of the model by increasing sparsity.
+This indicates that relatively higher sparsification, i.e., a larger threshold or a smaller $p$, may be a good choice in these cases.

+The LW variant achieves slightly worse performance than other S-VNN methods, due to its lack of effective sparsification.
+The GL variant, instead, achieves the best results on MHEALTH and Realdisp, and competitive performance on ADNI1 and ADNI2, suggesting that it effectively sparsifies the sample covariance.
+However, solving the graphical lasso problem incurs additional computational cost that makes this variant from 1 to 3 order of magnitude slower than other S-VNNs, making it less suitable when efficiency is paramount.